 So you've decided to create a website.
 Whether you're writing a blog, selling merchandise, building a home for your business, or anything else, the first thing you'll need to do is find the best web hosting possible.
 The good news is that millions have been there before you, and some excellent services have established themselves at the top of the game.

 I advise that you identify the primary purpose of your website before you start looking.
 Otherwise, you'll be unsure what exactly you're looking for.
 Once you have a strong idea in your mind, take a look at the best hosting comparison site, keeping an eye on the following factors.
+One good comparison site is Hosting Foundry, it rank web hosts based on speed, uptime, support, server specs, usability, cost/value ratio, and a few more factors.

 First and foremost, you need to know that whoever hosts your site is extremely reliable.
 While some services in life can afford to be unreliable occasionally, web hosting cannot.
 Quite simply, if the hosting isn't reliable, neither is your website going to be.
 Outages are inevitable, no matter how well-established or consistent a hosting service is.
 That's just the reality of web hosting.
 However, these outages should be extremely rare and brief.
 A few hours can be very costly to you or your business.